 Cannabis production strategies may differ from one facility to another, but most facilities share a common goal: to produce the highest quality product at the lowest cost.
 One area of the cultivation cycle that is often overlooked but has great potential for optimization is the cannabis drying and curing process.

-For many cultivators, the drying and curing process looks like this:
+For many cultivators, a common drying and curing process looks like this:

 - Harvest, weigh, and transfer cannabis to the drying room.
 This is usually done with the use of bins or totes.